DLR-RM/BlenderProc/examples/basics/basic/README.md

 ## Usage

 Execute in the BlenderProc main directory, if this is the first time BlenderProc is executed.
-It will automatically download blender, see the python run file if you want to change the installation path:
+It will automatically download blender, see the CLI arguments if you want to change the installation path:

 ```
 blenderproc run examples/basics/basic/main.py examples/resources/camera_positions examples/resources/scene.obj examples/basics/basic/output